 WEKA stripes are comprised of 4k blocks.
 A stripe is distributed across all available failure domains.
 No two blocks belonging to the same stripe will be written to the same failure domain.
 Therefore, losing a failure domain results in only losing a single block from a stripe.
 All the remaining FDs in the cluster will participate in the rebuilding of any missing blocks in the stripe.
 Examples of this include singular disk failures, host failures or entire failure domain failures.
 WEkaFS will rebuild data from that drive(s) or FD using a parity calculation and write that data across all remaining healthy FDs.
-This means that the larger the cluster size, the faster the rebuild process and the stripes become more randomized across the hosts.
+This means that the larger the cluster size, the faster the rebuild and the more reliable the system becomes because more compute resources are available to participate in the rebuild process and the stripes become more randomized across the hosts.
 In the event of multiple failures, the system prioritizes data rebuilds starting with data stripes that are in the least protected state.
 WEKA looks for data stripes, that are common to the failed hosts and rebuilds these data stripes first so the system can be returned to the next level higher of protection as fast as possible.
 This prioritized rebuild process continues until the system is returned to full redundancy.
 By contrast, in a replicated system only the mirrored servers participate in the recovery process, impacting performance significantly.
 Erasure coding suffers from a similar problem, where only a small subset of the servers participates in the recovery.
 With WekaFS, the recovery rate is user-configurable and the amount of network traffic dedicated to rebuild can be changed at any time, so administrators have complete control to determine the best tradeoff between continued application performance and time-to-recovery.